UWPCE-PythonCert-ClassRepos/SP_Online_PY210/students/Devon_Peterka/Lesson_3/README.rst

 LESSON 3

 slicing_lab:
-Experiment with manipulation of sequences by slicing.
-See file for further detail
+Exercise to practice manipulating sequences with slicing.

 list_lab:
-Experiment with list manipulation.
-See program file for further detail.
+Exercise to practice manipulating lists.

 strformat_lab:
-Experiment with string formatting and dynamic strings.
-See program file for further detail.
+Exercise to practice creating and manipulating formatted strings.

 Mailroom:
-Part 1 - somethinerother...
+Part 1 - program to store a list of donors and donation amounts.
+Give user (3) options to either send thank you, print report, or quit.